The Collection of Personal Information

 From time to time, information may be sent electronically or by mail to various contractors or purchasers for use.
 When released, this information is only to be used for the benefit of our members.

 AWA staff have been trained and are aware that all personal information is protected and will not must not be misused, altered without consent of the owner, or accessed in any unauthorised way.

 Members personal information may be kept for future historical use for an indefinite period, even when they are no longer a member of AWA.

 Access to Personal Information

 When a person visits the AWA website, we may store some information from their computer.
 This information is captured in the form of a “Cookie” or similar file.
 The information we gather from Cookies helps us develop and enhance our website.
-As with most Internet Browsers, users can erase Cookies from their computer hard drive, block all Cookies or receive a warning before a Cookie is stored.
-Users should refer to their Browser instructions or help screen to learn more about these functions.
+As with most internet browsers, users can erase Cookies from their computer hard drive, block all Cookies or receive a warning before a Cookie is stored.
+Users should refer to their browser instructions or help screen to learn more about these functions.

-AWA uses IP addresses (i.e. the electronic addresses of computers connected to the Internet) to analyze trends, track user movement, administer our website and gather general information about usage of our website in order to enable us to understand and better cater to the needs of users of our website.
+AWA uses IP addresses (i.e. the electronic addresses of computers connected to the internet) to analyse trends, track user movement, administer our website and gather general information about usage of our website in order to enable us to understand and better cater to the needs of users of our website.
 IP addresses may be linked to personally identifiable information, such as a user’s name.
 All such information is treated securely in accordance with this policy.